2017 April 14 to 23 – Sold Out

 We wake early and drive out of the urban sprawl toward San Antonio de Los Baños.
 The city is known to Cubans as the capital of humor due to its film school founded in part by famous novelist Gabriel García Márquez and the idiosyncratic humor museum.

 Our tranquil Cuba cycling excursion takes us southwest past Vereda, Caimito, Guayabal and Cayajabos.
-The path is fairly smooth as we travel past the citrus plantations.
-We’ll stop to sample some of this region’s famous crop.
+The path is fairly smooth and rolling as we travel past the citrus plantations.
+We’ll stop to sample some of this region’s famous crops.
 Learn about Cuba’s agriculture, the people who manage these resources and the role of cooperatives in the market in the economy.

 Our trail concludes in Las Terrazas, a UNESCO protected biosphere that was created originally as part of Castro’s 1968 reforestation proposal.
 What had been an over-logged area since the enterprising days of Spanish conquistadors and coffee plantations, the region is now a verdant paradise for over 117 bird species.
 We’ll stretch our legs and stroll around the thriving pastures.
 If time permits, we may visit a local artist workshop where we learn about how artistic passions blend with politics of the environment within the small community.

 Later, we head to our accommodations for the night.
-Hotel Moka embodies the spirit of Las Terrazas with its 100-year-old rain tree forcing its way up through the lobby’s rooftop and a teak tree backdrop .
 Before turning in, enjoy the sultry evening air as well as a delectable dinner.